particle-iot/docs/src/content/dev.md

 * Click device's name on the bottom of the window
 * Click on **Spark** -> **Select device...** menu

-Then you will see list of all your device along with online indicator.
-You can search for specific one by typing its name.
-Clicking on device or pressing `Enter` when device is selected, will make it the current one.
+Then you will see list of all your devices along with an indicator of online status.
+You can search for a specific one by typing its name.
+Clicking on the device or pressing `Enter` when a device is selected will select it.

 Compiling code
 ---